 |Amazon Kids+||One year included||One year included|

 While there are a few common traits these devices share, the differences are essential.
 Both of the tablets will do a fine job of entertaining your child in the car or on a bus, but the larger option offers improved hardware that can make quite a difference in the overall experience and things to keep in mind regardless of what Android kids tablet you are looking at.

-However, these differences do not mean that the Fire 7 Kids Edition is not a good choice for your child.
-This tablet is still capable of being a solid form of safe entertainment and learning device for them.
-Possibly one of the most significant benefits that a smaller tablet may have is that it is lighter and easier to hold in smaller hands.
+None of this means Fire 7 Kids Edition isn't a good choice.
+This tablet is still capable of being a solid platform for safe entertainment and education.
+Plus, one of the most significant benefits of a smaller tablet is that it is lighter and easier to hold in smaller hands.

-Both tablets offer the full suite of Amazon's parental controls along with the one year of Amazon Kids+.
+Both tablets offer the full suite of Amazon's parental controls along with one year of Amazon Kids+.
 You can filter the content your child has access to based on their age.
 With over 20,000 books, movies, TV shows, apps, and games, there's sure to be something great for your child.
 They can also browse the web on hand-picked sites so they can learn how to use a browser without needing you to hover over their shoulders.

-Each tablet also gets two years of "worry-free" guarantee, meaning if it breaks, Amazon will replace it for free.
-The included kid's case offers excellent protection, as well as a fold-out kickstand to prop up the device.
+Each tablet also gets a two-year "worry-free" guarantee, meaning if it breaks, Amazon will replace it for free.
+The included kid's case offers excellent protection and an included, fold-out kickstand to prop up the device.

-Your child is likely to be happy with either option.
-If they are like mine, he was just excited to have a gadget he got to call his own.
-However, even though the cost is a fair bit higher, the Fire HD 10 Kids Edition will last your child longer.
-This isn't just because the battery is rated for 12 hours rather than the 7 hours of the smaller tablet, but also because the internal hardware is more futureproof.
+Your child will likely be happy with either option.
+If they are like mine, they'll just be excited to have a gadget to call their own.
+Even though the cost is a fair bit higher, the Fire HD 10 Kids Edition will last your child longer.
+This isn't just because the battery is rated for 12 hours rather than the 10 hours of the smaller tablet.
+It's also because the internal hardware is more futureproof.

 Having upgraded hardware means that it will do a better job "growing" with your child.
-As your child ages and their demands for education, as well as entertainment, matures, the Fire HD 10 Kids Edition will do a better job of handling it.
-Not to mention, the frustrations of it not being as fast as your child wants it to be will be lessened — that is a win for the parent and child.
-However, if the price is paramount to you and the smaller size would benefit your child more — perhaps the 7-inch option is the way to go.
+As your child ages and their demands for education and entertainment mature, the Fire HD 10 Kids Edition will do a better job of handling it.
+Not to mention, the frustrations of it not being as fast as your child wants it to be will be lessened — which is quite a win, let me tell you.
+However, if the price is paramount to you and the smaller size would benefit your child more, perhaps the 7-inch option is the way to go.